-Step 1 Step 2 Step 3 •Applicant Visits Rental Unit •Landlord's Credit/ Background check (if applicable) •Applicant is Income Certified •Tenant signs lease
+• Applicant Visits Rental Unit • Landlord's Credit/ Background check (if applicable)

 4. Income Certification and Signing the Lease

 After the applicant is fully income certified, the landlord will be notified that they may execute a lease with a tenant.
 Co-signers are permitted if allowed by landlord.
 Applicants who are separated and do not have settlement agreements are permitted to rent an Affordable Unit.
 However, in order to calculate the household income at the time of the full income certification, the applicant will need to provide a division of assets signed by both parties.